RECALL OF METFORMIN EXTENDED RELEASE

-Certain lifestyle factors can increase the risk of type 2 diabetes, including:
+Certain lifestyle factors can increase the risk of T2DM, including:

 - being overweight or obese